rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/constraint_propagation.md

-Working in terms of SCCs allows us to be more efficient: if we have a set of regions `'a...'d` that are part of a single SCC, we don't have to compute/store their values separarely.
+Working in terms of SCCs allows us to be more efficient: if we have a set of regions `'a...'d` that are part of a single SCC, we don't have to compute/store their values separately.
 We can just store one value **for the SCC**, since they must all be equal.

 If you look over the region inference code, you will see that a number